 I am a little apprehensive on adding this recipe to our blog, because pašticada is a dish that can conjure emotions: to many Croatians, the scent of pašticada is the aroma of their childhood home on a festive day…

 Dishes named the same or similarly are known in the eastern parts of Italy and Venice, as well as in the Ionian islands of Greece (namely and exclusively, in Corfu/Kerkyra), indicating an Adriatic background.
-It would be tempting to ascribe the origins of pašticada to the Venetian influence that was a uniting factor in the Adriatic Sea for many centuries – but it is worth noting that one of the earliest (15th century!) recorded recipes is from Ragusa (modern Dubrovnik), Venice’s main historic rival in the region.
+It would be tempting to ascribe the origins of pašticada to the Venetian influence that was a uniting factor in the Adriatic Sea for many centuries – but it is worth noting that one of the earliest (15th century!) recorded recipe is from Ragusa (modern Dubrovnik), Venice’s main historic rival in the region.

 In any case, the Venetian and Greek variants are quite different from the Croatian one.
 The use of sweet fruit may indicate a Roman/Byzantine background to the dish, while the copious and long-term use of vinegar in its modern version is similar to the sauerbraten (sour roast) of southern Germany and Austria.
 The usual accompaniment, potato gnocchi, is very much part of the Italian tradition.
 Eventually, the precise origin of the dish, if there is such a thing, is not quite relevant: today, it is a Dalmatian standard.